nci/gsky/Documents/ows/README.md

 ArcGIS_Online_Tutorial.pptx
 ---

-This gives a basic understanding of **ArcGIS Online**.
-Though WMS services are supported by **ArcGIS Online**, there is an apparent problem with connecting to the GSKY server.
-This tutorial is about other capabilities of ArcGIS and will be useful when GSKY is working and possibly even to add further capabilities in GSKY.
+This gives an understanding of **ArcGIS Online**.
+Though WMS services are supported by **ArcGIS Online**, there is an unresolved problem with connecting to the GSKY server.
+This tutorial is about other capabilities of ArcGIS and will be useful when GSKY server is connecting and possibly even to add further capabilities in GSKY.

 This program is about as easy to learn as escaping from the path of an approaching hurricane.
 Hence we use an example that shows the best hurricane evacuation paths in a city where more than half